 Our study emphasizes the important role of policymakers in recognizing the impact of a minimum wage increase in the agricultural sector.
 While monopsonistic tendencies on farms may initially cause delays in wage hikes for employees below the minimum wage, long-term effects reveal an eventual increase in average wages for low-wage workers, coupled with a decline in employment due to farm closures.
 Addressing and monitoring these monopsonistic behaviors is crucial for ensuring fair wages.
 Non-compliance with new minimum wage standards calls for enhanced enforcement mechanisms to safeguard workers' rights.

-The correlation between the minimum wage hike and unemployment, attributed to farm closures, highlights the necessity for policymakers to implement support programs.
-These initiatives should assist transitioning farms and displaced workers through job placement aid, training programs, and financial support.

 Lastly, our study addresses the influence of product market competition on labor dynamics.
-Policymakers should aim to promoting a competitive product market to counteract monopsonistic behavior on farms and foster equitable wages in the labor market.
+Policymakers should support measures towards a competitive product market to counteract monopsonistic behavior on farms and foster equitable wages in the labor market.

 Conclusion

-In this study, we employ a difference-in-differences methodology using South African tax data to investigate the demand-side effects of a substantial minimum wage hike.
-Focusing specifically on the effects on employment, wages, capital, revenue, and profits within the agricultural sector, our analysis aligns with the predictions of monopsonistic and competitive theories following such policy changes.
+In this study, we employ an event study design using South African tax data to investigate the demand-side effects of a substantial minimum wage hike.
+Focusing specifically on the effects on employment, wages, capital, revenue, and profits within the agricultural sector, our analysis aligns with the predictions of oligopsonistic and competitive theories following such policy changes.
 Initial findings indicate that farms did not immediately raise wages for low-wage workers; instead, they decreased wages for higher-wage and non-seasonal workers while increasing employment among low-wage workers.
-However, our long-term analysis reveals a subsequent increase a reduction in employment, primarily driven by farm exits, and increased capital accumulation, consistent with competitive market dynamics.
+However, our long-term analysis reveals a subsequent increase a reduction in employment, primarily driven by farm exits, and increased capital accumulation, consistent with both oligopsonistic and competitive market dynamics.
 The results show that the minimum wage increase had no significant effect on revenue and profits, as expected within the framework of a perfectly competitive agricultural product market where firms act as price takers.
 Our findings suggest the existence of monopsonistic tendencies in South Africa's agricultural labour market, ultimately yielding to the neoclassical neo-classical predictions due to the nature of the product market.
 In light of these findings, we recommend that policymakers consider both short-term and long-term effects when implementing minimum wage increases.
 This entails enhancing monitoring and evaluation mechanisms to ensure compliance with mandated wages, providing training programs to facilitate the transition of displaced workers to other sectors, and promoting a competitive product market environment to mitigate the potential monopsonistic behavior among farms.

 Appendix A: Fraction of affected workers